RuggedScience/SDK-python/README.md

 ## Installing
 The package can be installed either by [compiling the sources](#compiling) or installing via `python -m pip install rssdk`.

-***NOTE:*** When installing via `pip`, if a prebuilt wheel is not available for your platform and Python version the SDK will have to be compiled.
-This requires a compiler to be installed such as MSVC or g++.
-If no compiler is found an error will be thrown during installation and the module will not be installed.

 ## Dio Example
 ```python
 from rssdk import RsDio, OutputMode